Rob Cross

-Robert Cross (born 21 September 1990) is an English professional darts player who plays in Professional Darts Corporation (PDC) events.
-He became the 2018 PDC World Darts Champion following his victory over Phil Taylor.
-Cross won the World Championship on his debut, having turned professional just 11 months prior to the event.
+Robert Stefan Eric Cross (born 21 September 1990) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number nine; he reached a peak ranking of world number two in 2018 and 2019.
+Nicknamed "Voltage", Cross is a former PDC World Champion, defeating Phil Taylor in the 2018 World Championship final after turning professional less than a year beforehand.
+He has won three other PDC major titles: the 2019 World Matchplay and the European Championship in 2019 and 2021.
+Cross has won a total of 21 PDC titles in his professional career, including five World Series of Darts titles.

+Before turning professional he reached the last 32 at the UK Open, losing there to Michael van Gerwen, and won four titles on the PDC Challenge Tour in 2016, which earned him his PDC Tour Card.

 BDO career

 2015

 In October 2015, Cross attempted to qualify for the 2016 BDO World Darts Championship, where he was knocked out in the last 64 by Tony Martin.
 He also competed in the 2015 World Masters, losing to Darius Labanauskas in the last 48.

 PDC career

 2016

 Cross competed in the 2016 UK Open as an amateur Rileys qualifier; making it to the last 32 before falling to world number one Michael van Gerwen, who achieved a nine-dart finish in the process.
 Following this, he competed in the PDC Challenge Tour, winning three of the 16 events and ultimately topping the Order of Merit, consequently earning a Tour Card for the 2017 PDC Pro Tour.